 There was a time when web typography was simply a matter of putting a few fonts together.
-Modern web design has now evolved to the point where we expect text to do more.
+Modern web design has now evolved to the point where we expect the text to do more.
 We want it to be responsive to a user’s screen, automatically fit into designated spaces and provide other advanced functionality.

-With the assistance of some outstanding frameworks and libraries, you can achieve a number of exciting typography effects.
+With the assistance of some outstanding frameworks and libraries, you can achieve several exciting typography effects.
 Below is a collection of our favorites.

-baffle.js adds an interesting “obfuscate and reveal” effect to desired text.
-At first glance, text appears scrambled.
+baffle.js adds an interesting “obfuscate and reveal” effect to the desired text.
+At first glance, the text appears scrambled.
 An animated sequence then systematically reveals the text string.
 There are a number of decorative uses, but it seems like an awesome basis for a word-scramble game.

-One trend we’re seeing in web typography is enabling text to automatically resize to fit into its parent container.
+One trend we see in web typography is enabling text to automatically resize to fit into its parent container.
 Fitty is a tiny script that adds this functionality to your website.
 It supports web fonts and multiline text.
 The script will also automatically adjust as the user’s viewport changes.

 Textillate.js combines two popular text animation libraries (animate.css and lettering.js) to create one super-powerful collection of text effects.
 Virtually any type of animation you’re after is possible in one easy-to-use jQuery plugin.

 Add beautiful text gradients to your site with React Text Gradient.
 This React component will check to see if

 background-clip is available.
 If so, a gradient is applied with CSS.
-Otherwise a SVG gradient is used as a fallback.
+Otherwise, an SVG gradient is used as a fallback.

 jQuery.auto-text-rotating isn’t the smoothest name – but this jQuery plugin is pretty darn cool.
 You can replace text in a string with multiple animation effects available.
 You’ll also be able to change multiple words within the same line if desired.